 Response actions may be performed by Response Action Contractors (RACs) or Environmental Consultants (ECs).
-It is required to use a Response Action Contractor (RAC) to complete response actions for LUST sites in Louisiana that are seeking reimbursement from the Louisiana Motor Fuel Underground Storage Tank Trust Fund.
-A RAC is a person who has been approved by the department to carry out any response action at a Motor Fuel UST Trust Fund (here in after referred to as the "Trust Fund") eligible site, excluding a person retained or hired by the RAC to provide services relating to a response action.
+It is required to use a Response Action Contractor (RAC) to complete response actions for LUST sites in Louisiana that are seeking reimbursement from the Louisiana Motor Fuel Underground Storage Tank Trust Dedicated Fund Account (here in after referred to as the "Trust Fund").
+A RAC is a person who has been approved by the department to carry out any response action at a Trust Fund eligible site, excluding a person retained or hired by the RAC to provide services relating to a response action.
 Sites that are not Trust Fund eligible, those that qualify for federal reimbursement, or sites funded by a private entity are not required to use a RAC to conduct response actions.
-Instead they may use an Environmental Consultant (EC) to perform response action(s) at a non-Trust Fund eligible LUST sites.
+Instead they may use an Environmental Consultant (EC) to perform response actions.
+An EC is a person other than a RAC who carries out response action(s) at a non-Trust Fund eligible LUST sites.